Updated 19 March 2021

 As with all educational facilities across the UK, we continue to receive daily updates and advice from the Department for Education (DfE) and Public Health England and will continue to follow the advice they provide.

-Communication will continue to be directed to learners’ College email accounts.
-It is therefore essential that learners check their College emails frequently.
+It is essential that learners check their College emails frequently for all important updates.

 More information, advice and guidance about Coronavirus can be found here.